 In some infants bottle feeding may cause problems with breastfeeding as the mechanism of sucking from a bottle is different from feeding at a breast.
 This is often called ‘nipple confusion’.

 Normally breast milk or formula feeds will meet all the infant’s nutritional needs until 6 months of age.
 Thereafter, milk alone is not enough and solids should be introduced.
-If possible, an infant should be entirely breastfed for 6 months.
+If possible, an infant should be exclusively breastfed for 6 months.
 Even if the mother can only breastfeed for a few weeks or months, this will be of benefit to both her and her infant.
 Introducing solids reduces the anti-infectious properties of breast milk.

 The idea of a ‘baby-friendly’ hospital or clinic was introduced by the World Health Organisation to promote the advantages of breastfeeding.
 An agency is available to register hospitals as baby friendly.
 To become registered as a baby-friendly hospital all ten steps to successful breastfeeding have to be implemented.